farhadkpx/Data-Science-Capstone-Project/README.md

 ## Data cleaning and 'Sample Corpus' creation
 One of the critical aspect of this project is data cleaning.
 I have used 'tm' R-package for this purpose.
-The data-cleaning processes requires an extensive work with these data sets.
+The data-cleaning processes
+,requires an extensive work with these data sets.
 I feel due to the variety of input included in three file sets, my cleaning processes need more work to do.
 Here is a breif overview of my data cleaning work.
 - converting all text to lowercase from both Corpus and input text.
 - removing all numbers from Corpus and input text.
 - removing all punctuations from both sets.